Introduction

 language.

-enables Wasm tool implementers to express their instrumentation using high-level abstractions of program events or locations at various levels of granularity, increasing the expressiveness, intuitiveness, and maintainability of the tool.
+DSL enables Wasm tool implementers to express their instrumentation using high-level abstractions of program events or locations at various levels of granularity.

-Here are some of the goals of whamm!
+Here are some of the goals of the Whamm

 - is high-level and intuitive